 Where is Crop Over?

-The majority of the celebrations take place in Bridgetown which is the capital of Barbados and the epicentre of the island.
+The majority of the celebrations take place in Bridgetown which is the capital of Barbados and the epicenter of the island.
 Most of the big events will take place at the National Stadium.
-During the celebrations Spring Gardens is transformed into a carnival hub and hosts hundreds of street vendors and market stalls selling food, drink, arts, crafts, clothing, jewellery and more.
+During the celebrations Spring Gardens is transformed into a carnival hub and hosts hundreds of street vendors and market stalls selling food, drink, arts, crafts, clothing, jewelry and more.